 After the snow cleared, we went to pick the horses up, and were quite surprised to see Slim in person.
 He is huge!!
-We haven’t measured him yet, but he’s got to be close to 19 hands tall.
 We’d already decided that he would be the first horse to load into our three‐horse trailer, but once we got him into it, we realized that we weren’t going to be fitting anyone in there with him.
 He pretty much filled the space!
-So we hauled Slim home to SAFE, then went back the next morning to get Moon and Baby.
+So we hauled Slim home to SAFE, then went back the next morning to get Moon and Cassidy.
 All three horses hauled well, despite their inexperience with trailering.

 The three horses are currently in quarantine, and are living outside 24/7.
 This allows us to avoid having anyone handling them any more than necessary.
 Slim, while a friendly and sweet fellow, has not been handled much, and because of his size, when he wants to go somewhere, there’s not a lot that can be done to stop him!
 But once he’s made a full recovery, we’ll be able to start his horsemanship training and teach him some new and better ways to interact with humans.
 The three horses seem to have settled in well.